dadaismee/vs_blog/src/blog/phd-draft/index.md

 - These environmental features modify payoffs and make certain equilibria focal and stable.
 - Agents internalize rules through socialization within these constructed niches, acquiring the motivational and epistemic commitments Guala emphasizes.

-There have been several notable examples of explicit incorporation of niche construction into game-theoretic modeling [@bowles2003; @lehmann2006; @godfrey-smith2013].
+While there have been several notable examples of explicit incorporation of niche construction into game-theoretic modeling [@bowles2003; @lehmann2006; @godfrey-smith2013], most of them either ignore *cognitive realism* we are striving for by either treating agents as already having epistemic beliefs and not evolving them [@bowles2003]

 ### Co-evolution of individual preferences and institutions (Bowles and Gintis)
 @bowles2003 have been instrumental in incorporating niche construction into the framework of economic game theory, particularly in their work on the evolution of cooperation and the emergence of stable institutions.
 Their approach goes beyond simple strategic interaction by allowing for the endogenous formation of the institutions that structure those interactions.
 They argue that individuals not only act within institutions but also participate in their creation and maintenance, a perspective that directly mirrors the central ideas of niche construction.